Aruna Bag: Early life

 Bag is from Kalna, Purba Bardhaman district, West Bengal.
 Her father runs a cycle repair shop and her mother is a home maker.
 Till the age of 18, she used to play many games including cricket, football and kabaddi.
 But she chose football, when her teacher asked her to decide between kabaddi and football for the School National Games.
 She used to practice at the Asansol football ground, a five hour journey from Kalna, on week-ends.
 Within three years, she made her debut in the Senior Indian team.

 Career

 She played for Sreebhumi Football Club, West Bengal Police Sports Club and Behala Aikya Sammilani before joining Kickstart.
 After two seasons at Kickstart, she was selected for the India women's national football team.
 In June 2024, she made her debut during the Uzbekistan tour.
 She played the Senior National women's football championship in 2022-23 and also played the Indian Women's League in the same year.
-On 29 December 2024, she was selected in the 23-member squad for the FIFA International friendlies against Maldives on December 30 and January 2 at the Padukone-Dravid Centre for Sports Excellence in Bengaluru.
+On 29 December 2024, she was selected in the 23-member squad for the FIFA International friendlies against Maldives on 30 December and 2 January at the Padukone-Dravid Centre for Sports Excellence in Bengaluru.
 She is also named among the 32 probables for camp ahead of the Pink Ladies Cup to be played in Dubai from 20 to 26 February 2025.